YourAdvalue: Measuring Advertising Price Dynamics without Bankrupting User Privacy: RTB Price Evaluation

-In Figure~\ref{fig:price-comparison-old-new}, we compare the CDFs of RTB prices for the two time periods.
-We observe that the median price in the newest dataset is $0.51$ CPM, whereas in the older dataset it was $0.29$ CPM, pointing to a $75\%$ increase in RTB prices in a 3-year period.
-In the same way, we observe that the top 5\% of RTB prices of the new dataset are $>5.2$ CPM, compared to $3.7$ CPM for the older dataset.
+In Figure~\ref{fig:price-comparison-old-new}, we compare the CDFs of RTB cleartext prices for the two time periods we have detailed data: mobile $M$ data~\cite{imcRTB2017} and desktop $U$ data.
+We observe that the median price in $U$ is $1.42$ CPM (cost per mile, in USD), whereas in the older, mobile dataset it was $0.29$ CPM, pointing to a $3.8\times$ increase between mobile and desktop RTB prices in a 4-year period.
+Also, the top 5\% of RTB prices of the new dataset $U$ are $\sim$$2\times$ larger ($7.85$ vs. $3.7$ CPM) in comparison to $M$ dataset.
+Olejnik \etal in $D$~\cite{lukasz2014selling-privacy-auction} report an average price of $\$0.43$ CPM per user, with a min and max price of $\$0.04$ and $\$1.98$ CPM, respectively.
+As explained, we do not collect user identifiers, so we can not analyze prices per unique user.
+For this reason, we can only compute the total average price of ads collected across all potential users we had in the data collection period.
+We find an average price of \$2.44 CPM (st.dev=\$2.48) per user, which is more than $4.6\times$ higher than the average RTB price per user, 7 years ago in dataset $D$.
+Our results are verified by corporate studies as well, reporting a $4.3\times$ increase~\cite{spendingGrowth,spendingGrowth2}

+\textbf{Finding:} During a period of 7 years, RTB prices have increased by $4.6\times$.
+The prices between desktop and mobile also increased by $3.6\times$ in the last 4 years alone.